Santie Veenstra is one of the colourful protagonists in our trilogy. She has a dreadful childhood.

 What happened to Santie Veenstra was no freak phenomenon.
 It's happening today and probably in a home near you.

 Bernard Preston's website and books are about stepping up to the place where life is better.
 It's hard work achieving better health, no question of it but the alternative is too ghastly to contemplate.
+Amidst the controversy, it became a focus of Santie Veenstra and Janet's life together.

 Healthy choice foods is an important part of this website.
 Research shows those who eat eight coloured foods per day have a 33% lower all cause of death; that's massive.